UP5: Unbiased Foundation Model for Fairness-aware Recommendation: Related Work

-RS encompasses two algorithmic fairness frameworks\cite{fairnessranking, fairnesscharging}, namely group fairness and individual fairness \cite{user-oriented, survey, transparency}.
-Group fairness pertains to the equitable treatment of different groups, which is evaluated by assessing the disparities in recommendation performance, as quantified by metrics such as gaps in hits@k and NDCG across different groups \cite{survey,varshney2019trustworthy,transparency}; individual fairness is concerned with whether recommendations for a user are made independently of the user's sensitive attributes, which is measured by determining whether the recommendation outcomes for a given user are equivalent in both the factual and counterfactual scenarios with respect to a specific attribute \cite{ explainable, counterfactuallearning, personalized}.
-In the context of RS, a counterfactual world is an alternate scenario in which the user's sensitive attributes are manipulated while all other attributes independent of the sensitive attributes are held constant, defined as below \cite{personalized}:
+\paragraph{Fairness of Recommender Systems.} Since recommender systems involve various stakeholders such as users, item providers, and the platform itself, fairness is a multi-sided concept in recommender systems \cite{li2023fairness,wang2023survey,ekstrand2019fairness}.
+For user-side fairness, especially counterfactual fairness, it is usually defined as whether recommendations for a user are made independently of the user's sensitive attributes, which is measured by determining whether the recommendation outcomes for a given user are equivalent in both the factual and counterfactual scenarios with respect to a specific attribute \cite{ explainable, counterfactuallearning, personalized}.
+In the context of RS, a counterfactual world is an alternate scenario in which the user's sensitive attributes are manipulated while all other attributes independent of the sensitive attributes are held constant, as defined in the following \cite{personalized}:

-\begin{definition}[Counterfactually fair recommendation] RS is counterfactually fair if for any possible user $u$ with features $X = x$ and $K = k$, $K$ are the user's sensitive attributes and $X$ are the attributes that are independent of $K$:
+\textbf{Definition 2.1 (Counterfactually fair recommendation)} \textit{An RS is counterfactually fair iff. for any possible user $u$ with features $X = x$ and $K = k$, where $K$ are the user's sensitive attributes and $X$ are the attributes that are causally independent of $K$,}

-for all $L$ and for any value $k$ attainable by $K$, where $L$ denotes the Top-N recommendation list for user $u$. \end{definition}
+\textit{holds for all $L$ and any value $k$ attainable by $K$, where $L$ is the recommendation list for user $u$. }